 Every homeowner knows that repairs and maintenance are part of the deal.
-It’s an inescapable reality.
-They almost always come when you least expect them, and, for whatever reason, repairs tend to come in threes.
+It’s an inescapable reality – and they almost always come when you least expect them.

-I knew it would have to be replaced, but I wasn’t at all prepared for the enormous estimate that stared back at me from the duplicate form the technician handed me.
-Um, okay.
+I knew it would need to be replaced, but I wasn’t at all prepared for the enormous estimate that stared back at me from the duplicate form the technician handed me.

 While it does take some time to get to the latter scenario, it is beyond worth it.

 Sometimes we have to call in the professionals, and being prepared financially makes it a lot easier.